Dependency Injection

 $user = new UserController($mailer);

-When using php-di, you don't need to manually instantiate Mailer in the controller.
-Webman will automatically handle it for you.
-If there are dependencies in the instantiation process of Mailer, webman will also automatically instantiate and inject them.
-You don't need any initialization work.
+When using php-di, developers do not need to manually instantiate the Mailer in the controller; Webman will automatically do it for you.
+If there are other class dependencies during the instantiation of Mailer, Webman will also automatically instantiate and inject them.
+Developers do not need to perform any initialization work.

 Note

 Only instances created by the framework or php-di can complete dependency injection.
-Instances created manually with the new keyword cannot complete dependency injection.
-If you want to inject these instances, you need to use the support\Container interface instead of the new statement, for example:
+Instances created with new cannot complete dependency injection.
+If injection is needed, use the support\Container interface to replace the new statement, for example:

 use app\service\UserService;